-Also photochemistry helps us to understand the formation of compounds like cubanes, and several cleaning agents which all are made by various chemical reactions of photochemistry.
+Also photochemistry helps us to form some typical compounds like Vitamin D, cubanes, and several cleaning agents which all are made by various chemical reactions of photochemistry.
 The formation of laser light is only possible through photochemistry.
 LASER stands for Light Amplification by Stimulated Emission of Radiations.
 LASER contain monochromatic rays with coherent radiations, these rays can be easily focused to a small point.
 Due to this property, LASER light is used for cutting hard material like metal, diamond etc, also there is some application of LASER light in medical field.